bbopt/nomad/doc/user_guide/source/SgteLib.rst

 * :ref:`kernel_type` (Can be optimized)
 * :ref:`kernel_shape` (Can be optimized)
 * :ref:`distance_type` (Can be optimized)
-* :ref:`preset`: Defines the type of LOWESS model used.
-TODO
+* :ref:`preset`: Defines how the weight of each data point is computed.
 * :ref:`budget`: Defines the budget allocated for parameter optimization.
 * :ref:`output`: Defines the output text file.